 Alternatives to Melatonin

 While melatonin has its benefits in helping calm fearful and panicky dogs, pet owners should remember that insomnia and anxiety in dogs may also be due to emotional distress or physical pain (such as canine arthritis).
 It is always important we understand the underlying cause(s) and ensure we treat those issues appropriately.
 Some common factors includes recent moves, environmental changes, your absence, emotional tension in the household, joint-related pain from old age, or change in the family ‘pack’.
-In certain situations, safe alternatives to help make your canine companion feel relaxed and even-tempered could be a Thundershirt or reestablishing his regular routine.
+In certain situations, safe alternatives to help make your canine companion feel relaxed and even-tempered could be a ThunderShirt Classic Dog Anxiety Jacket or reestablishing his regular routine.

 Conclusion on Melatonin